 The Excess and Surplus Lines segment sells E&S commercial lines liability and property insurance in every U.S. state and the District of Columbia through James River Insurance Company ("James River Insurance") and its wholly-owned subsidiary, James River Casualty Company ("James River Casualty").
-The Excess and Surplus Lines segment produced 55.3% of our gross written premiums and 67.3% of our net written premiums for the year ended December 31, 2021.
+The Excess and Surplus Lines segment produced 61.5% of our gross written premiums and 78.7% of our net written premiums for the year ended December 31, 2022.
 James River Insurance and James River Casualty are both non-admitted carriers.
 Non-admitted carriers writing in the E&S market are not bound by most of the rate and form regulations imposed on standard market companies, allowing them flexibility to change the coverage terms offered and the rate charged without the time constraints and financial costs and delays associated with the filing of such changes with state regulators and seeking approval for the filings.
-In 2021, the average account in this segment (excluding commercial auto policies) generated annual gross written premiums of approximately \$23,000.
+In 2022, the average account in this segment (excluding commercial auto policies) generated annual gross written premiums of approximately \$24,000.
 The Excess and Surplus Lines segment distributes primarily through wholesale insurance brokers.
 Members of our management team have participated in this market for over three decades and have long-standing relationships with the wholesale brokers who place E&S lines accounts.

 The Specialty Admitted Insurance segment has admitted licenses and the authority to write excess and surplus lines insurance in 50 states and the District of Columbia through Falls Lake National Insurance Company ("Falls Lake National") and its wholly-owned subsidiaries, Stonewood Insurance Company ("Stonewood Insurance") and Falls Lake Fire and Casualty Company ("Falls Lake Fire and Casualty").
-The Specialty Admitted Insurance segment produced 32.6% of our gross written premiums and 11.3% of our net written premiums for the year ended December 31, 2021.
-The Specialty Admitted Insurance segment has two areas of focus.
-We write a select book of workers' compensation coverage for building trades, healthcare employees and light manufacturing, among other light to medium hazard risks in select U.S. states.
-We also write fronting business which has become a significant element of our revenues and profits in this segment.
-In our fronting business, we retain a small percentage of the risk, generally 10%-30%, and seek to earn fee income.
+The Specialty Admitted Insurance segment produced 32.8% of our gross written premiums and 10.2% of our net written premiums for the year ended December 31, 2022.
+The Specialty Admitted Insurance segment primarily writes fronting business where we retain a minority share of the risk, generally 10%-35%, and seek to earn fee income.
 When we front, we use our legal authority, financial strength rating, underwriting experience and claims infrastructure to write insurance to service clients (usually managing general agents and reinsurers) who assume the vast majority of the risk on each fronted policy.
 Because we retain little premium or risk in our fronted business, we can allocate less capital per dollar of revenue to fronted policies than to policies where we retain more risk, which we believe enhances our returns on equity.
+We also write a select book of workers' compensation coverage for building trades, healthcare employees and light manufacturing, among other light to medium hazard risks in select U.S. states.
+The Specialty Admitted

-The Specialty Admitted Insurance segment accepts applications for insurance from a variety of sources, including independent retail agents, program administrators and managing general agents ("MGAs").
+Insurance segment accepts applications for insurance from a variety of sources, including fronting and program administrators, managing general agents ("MGAs"), and independent retail agents.